torgil01/ratbrain/readme.md

  Control_1039_Scan_1_SPECT.nii.gz,246,254,259
  Control_1040_Scan_1_SPECT.nii.gz,256,253,274

-Based on these coordinates the `crop.sh` script extract a "box" around the coordinates for the center for the brain.
+Based on these coordinates the `crop_and_scale.sh` script extract a "box" around the coordinates for the center for the brain.
 A box with 140 x 140 x 126 voxels (RL,PA,IS) centered over the brain seems to work well.

-The crop scrip is called with the csv fie as argumnet.
+The crop and scale scrip is called with the csv fie as argumnet.
 ```
-crop.sh coord.csv
+crop_and_scale.sh coord.csv readDir cropDir
 ```

 ## Warping the SPECT images to the MRI template